waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Automation & Tool Development Ideas
 - **HM Automation Toolchain:** Plan to create a tool or series of tools to automate the process of using an HM move outside of battle.
 This would involve parsing the party menu, identifying the correct Pokémon with the HM, and navigating the sub-menus to execute the move.
 This will improve efficiency and reduce manual input errors.
 - **Pathing Strategist/Chunker:** Idea for a new tool or agent to handle navigation on maps with forced movement mechanics like Cycling Road.
 It would take a long path plan and break it into smaller, more reliable chunks to prevent interruptions from the game's auto-movement.

-## C. Procedural Rules
-- **Navigation Failure Protocol:** If `automated_path_navigator` fails to find a path to an intended exit, I must first systematically scan the entire map in Map Memory for any other reachable warps or map connections before concluding I am at a dead end or that the tool is broken.
-- **Map Connection 'Reachable' Flag:** The 'Reachable' flag for a map connection in the Game State Information should be treated with skepticism.
-It appears to be a general property and may not account for one-way paths (like ledges or Cycling Road) that make the connection unreachable from the player's current partition.

-## D. Tile Mechanics
-- **Map Partition Hallucination:** On Route 15, I incorrectly identified a warp at (8,9) as reachable, failing to recognize it was in a separate, inaccessible partition of the map.
-This is a critical failure of map analysis.
-Lesson: I MUST analyze the map XML for physical barriers and trust the 'reachable' flags in the Game State Information before assuming a path exists.